tcutlip08/SmiteTierList/README.md

 ## APP DEMO

-A demo of this program can be accessed at this deployed link: https://smite-randomizer-tnc.herokuapp.com/
+A demo of this program can be accessed at this deployed link: https://smite-tier-list-tnc.herokuapp.com/

-## API DEMO

-A Demo of this program can be accessed at this link: https://twitch.tv/cutthelip

-At this site there is a bot called _Nightbot_ that is listening 24/7. **\*note** In order to access the bots command you'll have to link your twitch account to the nightbot website (https://nightbot.tv)